 Writers, comedians and wealthy gadabouts Dan Allemann & Simon Godfrey.
 Ok, we’re not monetarily wealthy, but emotionally… eh, we’re not that either.

-This is Siberian Husky have performed their sketch comedy odysseys at numerous festivals and received the 2012 Brian McCarthy Memorial Moosehead Award for their show Boneshaker and an Adelaide Fringe Festival Weekly Award for The Misery Factory.
+This is Siberian Husky have performed their sketch comedy odysseys at festivals from Melbourne to Canada.
+Recipients of the 2012 Brian McCarthy Memorial Moosehead Award and 2013 Adelaide Fringe Festival Weekly Award.

 Audio, articles, shows and the script for This is Siberian Husky's German Opera about a man who walks into a paddock, finds a bore pump and does not much else.
 Strange, that project never got off the ground...

 Simon’s one man show about a medieval cardinal who hatches a dastardly plot to convince humanity the Earth is flat.
 The key to his plan: Clive Palmer.
 Only the janitor at the Melbourne Museum stands in their way.
 A story of power, redemption and a big drill.